 Professor Williams, one of my lifelong mentors, has said that any tax system will work economically if federal spending is held to 16% of GDP.
 This is a corollary of Henry Hazlitt's quote @ the very top of this post but of course pertains only to funding the government.
 It does not take into account the loss of liberty inherent with any tax system that is not "uniform throughout the United States" or is not in "Proportion to the Census or Enumeration" specified in the Constitution.

-But there is a problem with trying to move away from an income tax system as the main source of revenue for the American economy that is shown in the tables below – namely, 97.3% of the income taxes are paid by 40% of taxpayers (top two quintiles) & another 40% are in the negative income tax category (bottom two quintiles):
+But there is a problem with trying to move away from an income tax system as the main source of revenue for the American economy that is shown in the graphics below – namely, 97.3% of the income taxes are paid by 40% of taxpayers (top two quintiles) & another 40% are in the negative income tax category (bottom two quintiles):

 The breakdown of the 65-million Americans in households in the top quintile is as follows:

-The problem with trying to break away from an income tax system & replace it with the FairTax, for instance, becomes obvious when you study the above tables – not enough Americans pay any income tax or not enough income tax that breaking away from the income tax system is of interest to them.
+The problem with trying to break away from an income tax system & replace it with the FairTax, for instance, becomes obvious when you study the two graphics immediately above – not enough Americans pay any income tax or not enough income tax that breaking away from the income tax system is of interest to them.
 People in the bottom two quintiles not only do not pay any income tax they actually receive money back from the Treasury & the next 35% of income tax payers do not pay enough income tax that any of this is of interest to them @ all.

 "This is what economic growth is: abundance coincident with fulfillment & happiness, all of us becoming flush with the good fruits of our ingenuity, more prosperous, more satisfied in our work & in our leisure, in our lives here on earth.
 Clearly economic growth is not worthy only because of its material benefits.
 It is a sign that humanity is functioning @ its highest level.
 Growth means that we are being good stewards of, & are applying the limitless abilities of the human mind to, the earth's resources.
 It means that we are equipping ourselves to be good neighbors, since as the economic pie gets bigger, so can everyone's piece of it." – See page 3 of reference below.